 In addition to the prison term, U.S. District Court Judge Lawrence F. Stengel ordered Thomas to pay $30,905 in restitution, a $600 special assessment, and ordered three years of supervised release.

-The case was investigated by the United States Secret Service, and is being prosecuted by Assistant United States Attorney Paul G. Shapiro.
+The case was investigated by Federal Bureau of Investigation, the Abington Township Police Department, and the Philadelphia Police Department.
+It was prosecuted by Assistant United States Attorney Robert J. Livermore.

 UNITED STATES ATTORNEY'S OFFICE, EASTERN DISTRICTof PENNSYLVANIA

 Suite 1250, 615 Chestnut Street, Philadelphia, PA 19106